sharecodecvpr22/InterQ/README.md

 Please install all required package in requirements.txt.

-"--save_path_head" in *.sh is the path where you want to save your generated data pickle.
+"--save_path_head" in run_generate.sh/run_generate_cifar10.sh/run_generate_cifar100.sh is the path where you want to save your generated data pickle.

 For cifar10/100
 ```